How is bile duct cancer treated?

 - Your general health

-Surgery, chemotherapy, clinical trials and occasionally radiotherapy can all used to treat bile duct cancer.
+Surgery, chemotherapy, targeted therapies and occasionally radiotherapy are used to treat bile duct cancer.

-If your cancer is causing a blockage, your doctor might put a stent in during an ERCP or percutaneous transhepatic cholangiography (PTC).
+If your cancer is causing a blockage, your doctor might put a stent in during an ERCP or percutaneous transhepatic cholangiography - PTC (see tests after a bile duct cancer diagnosis).
 A stent is a thin mesh wire tube that will keep the duct open and prevent blockages.

-For more information, you can talk to one of our cancer nurses.
+For more information about surgery or stents, you can talk to one of our cancer nurses.
 Call our Support Line on 1800 200 700 or call into a Daffodil Centre.

-You may have a single drug or a combination of different chemotherapy drugs.
-For example, cisplatin, gemcitabine.
+If you are having chemotherapy, you may have one type of drug or a few different types combined.
+Examples include cisplatin and gemcitabine.
 Some drugs are injected into a vein (intravenous) and others are given in tablet form.

 Radiotherapy is a treatment that uses high-energy X-rays to kill cancer cells.

-Radiotherapy for bile duct cancer is not commonly used but it may be given:
+It is not commonly used for bile duct cancer but it may be given:

 - After surgery to destroy any remaining cancer cells